Leveraging Technology to Establish Resiliency in Food Manufacturing

 Connected worker technology helps you to consume granular data quickly, without all the input, resources and handoffs to different people that might occur if done manually.
 The technology ultimately helps manufacturers to solve for smaller problems, and the beauty of solving for smaller problems is that smaller problems often lead to the bigger problems that directly impact production.

 Leveraging technology insight to see, for example, that a nozzle on a filling machine is not working properly, helps manufacturers to tackle a smaller issue within the filling machine before it creates additional problems within the larger filling process.
-Production downtime that results from a malfunctioning process ultimately puts a dent in output capability, so minimizing its risk is critical in today’s uncertain and volatile environment.
+Production downtime (check out these interesting stats on downtime) that results from a malfunctioning process ultimately puts a dent in output capability, so minimizing its risk is critical in today’s uncertain and volatile environment.

 Increasing production capacity